 Communication matters because connection matters.
-It involves the study of the production, distribution and reception of messages, and this reveals more about human connection than many of us realize.
-Nearly everything we do today – from how we learn, to how we work, to how we bank, shop, date and drive – is being transformed by media technologies.
+Moreover, nearly everything we do today – from how we learn, to how we work, to how we bank, shop, date and drive – is being transformed by media technologies.

-When we discuss the principles of communication we are talking about the way we live.
-The study of communication deals with the power of messages.
-It enables us to understand civic engagement and consumer behaviour, it prepares us to be future leaders and problem-solvers, and it challenges us to be curious and passionate critical thinkers.
+The study of communication and media enables us to understand the world around us, from civic engagement to consumer behaviour – it prepares us to be future leaders and problem-solvers, and it challenges us to be curious and passionate critical thinkers.

 What skills are employers looking for?